 We would strongly recommend planting this hedge in a full sun position so it can flourish to its full potential.
 It doesn’t matter whether this is a sheltered or exposed spot, as it can grow in either location.

 When it comes to trimming your Holly Golden Variegated, we would suggest doing so during the late winter or early spring.
 This should include removal of any diseased stems, congested or damaged shoots and any stems that are growing in an unwanted direction.
+Visit our Looking after your New Hedge page for detailed maintenance advice.

 Why not have a browse at our range of Holly Golden Variegated plants we have available in pots?
-For more information on this plant or any of our other hedging varieties, contact our specialist team members for more information.
+For more information on this plant or any of our other hedging plants, contact our specialist team members for more information.